On the functoriality of refined unramified cohomology

 \subsection{Rost Nilpotence Principle}

-Let $X$ be a smooth projective scheme over a field $k$, then the so-called Rost nilpotence prinicple (RNP for short) is the following. \begin{conj}[Rost Nilpotence Principle.]
+Let $X$ be a smooth projective scheme over a field $k$, then the so-called Rost nilpotence principle (RNP for short) is the following. \begin{conj}[Rost Nilpotence Principle.]
 Let $X$ be a smooth projective equi-dimensional scheme over a field $k$.
-Then for every $\Gamma\in \mathrm{End}_k(X)=\CH^{\dim(X)}(X\times X)$ such that $\Gamma_E=0$ for some field extension $E/k$, $\Gamma$ is nilpotent as a correspondence. \end{conj} \begin{prop} Let $M\coloneqq\Z/\ell^r$ with $\ell\in k^*$.
-For smooth variety $X$ over $k$, we have the following exact sequence
+Then for every $\Gamma\in \mathrm{End}_k(X)=\CH^{\dim(X)}(X\times X)$ such that $\Gamma_E=0$ for some field extension $E/k$, $\Gamma$ is nilpotent as a correspondence. \end{conj} \begin{prop} Let $X$ be a smooth equi-dimensional projective scheme defined over a field $k$.
+For any prime $\ell$ invertible in $k$, there is an exact sequence